Last updated

 Cons

-• Basic reporting in lower tiers: The reporting and analytics features in the basic plans are somewhat limited, requiring upgrades to access more in-depth insights.
+• Basic reporting in lower tiers: The reporting and analytics features in basic plans are limited, requiring expensive upgrades for the insights mid-sized fintech teams require.

 Price and plans